LINE's new generation all-mountain ski, "Blade" | Carve, slide, slash, and jump at will

 Check out LINE's YOUTUBE for the "Blade" image video

-There are skiers who are among the first to master this new ski.
+There are skiers who are already mastering this new ski.

-One is Kato Koji, a staff member at the Paddle Club Sapporo branch in Hokkaido.
-The other is Tanno Mikiya, owner of the Yamagata pro shop "TRUNKBASE" and a support rider for LINE.
+One is Koji Kato, a staff member at Paddle Club Sapporo in Hokkaido.
+The other is Mikiya Tanno, owner of the Yamagata pro shop "TRUNKBASE" and also a LINE sponsored rider.

-What makes the "Blade" different from regular carving skis, and how can you enjoy it?
-Let's hear from these two.
+What makes "Blade" different from typical carving skis, and how can you enjoy it?
+Let's hear what these two have to say.

 Paddle Club Sapporo store Koji Kato's case